The most dangerous contaminants in water are invisible. Whether you’re drinking city or well water, what you can’t see can hurt you.

 Pros

-- Tests for a wide variety of water contaminants including heavy metals, bacteria, pesticides, and more
+- Comprehensive Screening: Covers a wide range of contaminants, including heavy metals, bacteria, pesticides, and more.

 Cons